 - What are your “top ten tunes”: the issues or themes that regularly take over your mind?

 - Create an inventory of your strongly held beliefs.
 Practice asking yourself, “What am I believing?”
 (It may be helpful to refer to this list of Universal Beliefs.)

 - Choose some of the themes you’ve identified that are strong (perhaps ones that bring up anxiety or anger), and find a few words that you can use to name each of them – perhaps even create a song title for it!
 This will help you to label them when they arise during meditation and in daily life.

 Live Guided Meditations

 I’m offering live, guided meditation sessions weekly via Zoom through Schuylerville Public Library.
-Please join me if you’d like on Tuesdays at 7 PM and Thursdays at 8:30 AM.
-You can save the links.
+Please join me if you’d like on Tuesdays at 7 PM.
+You can save the link.
 They will remain the same from week to week.
 Therefore, it’s not necessary to sign up for each session.
 However, if you don’t sign up, you won’t receive a reminder.

 Thursday evening Zoom link: https://us02web.zoom.us/j/87301609088?pwd=dU0zMko2Z0xnMHZtN2NZS1ZJNTlOQT09